CP499ColoradoCollege/CCSGA-Comments/README.md

    sudo mkdir /opt/ccsga_comments/backend
    ```

-3. Move or copy `key.pem` and `cert.pem` (created in the previous section) to `/opt/ccsga_comments/backend`
+3. Move or copy `key.pem` and `cert.pem` (created in the Development/Production Environment Setup section) to `/opt/ccsga_comments/backend`
 4. Run the following commands now, as well as every time you want to update the app with new changes (after producing the flutter build).
-If the codebase from which you'll be copying doesn't contain a `config.py` file and a `.env` file, follow the instructions below (under "Additional backend setup") to create copies for `/opt/ccsga_comments/backend`.
+If the codebase from which you'll be copying doesn't contain a `config.py` file and a `.env` file, follow the relevant instructions in the "Additional backend setup" step of the Product Compilation and Installation section to create copies for `/opt/ccsga_comments/backend`.

 ```bash
 sudo cp -r ~/ccsga_comments/frontend/build/web /opt/ccsga_comments/frontend/build